Clickster500/Clickster500.github.io/README.md

 # The iJustine Challenge Math Problem Generator
-## The "Official" Helper for Rule TBD
+## The "Official" Resource for Rule TBD

 The text of rule TBD reads as follows: